Please confirm topic selection

 • Provocative Tests

-• it is performed by rotating head toward the affected side, extending the neck, and then applying and axial load (applying downward pressure on the head)
+• performed by rotating head toward the affected side, extending the neck, and then applying and axial load (downward pressure on the head)

-• the test is considered positive if pain radiates into the ipsilateral arm when the test is performed for 30 seconds.
+• test is considered positive if pain radiates into the ipsilateral arm when the test is performed for 30 seconds

-• hold and secure the middle phalanx of the long finger and then flick the distal phalanx into an extended position.
-Involuntary contraction of the thumb IP joint is a positive test.
+• hold and secure the middle phalanx of the long finger, and then flick the distal phalanx into an extended position

-• hold and secure the distal phalanx of the long finger and then flick the distal phalanx into an extended position.
-Involuntary contraction of the thumb IP joint is a positive test.
+• hold and secure the distal phalanx of the long finger, and then flick the distal phalanx into an extended position

-• test is positive cervical flexion or extension leads to shockline sensation radiating down spinal axis and into arms and/or legs
+• test is positive when cervical flexion or extension leads to shock-like sensation radiating down the spinal axis and into arms and/or legs

 • Gait